andoriyu/middle-manager/README.md

 The `find_related_entities` tool accepts a `depth` parameter controlling how many relationship hops to follow.
 Depth values must be between 1 and 5.

+The `get_graph_meta` tool returns entities outbound from the `tech:tool:memory_graph` node.
+It traverses the graph with a fixed depth of `5` and accepts an optional `relationship` filter.

 ## Project Structure